GuillaumeSimonet17/RemplApp/README.md

 This project is a reproduction of a web site that links replacement and substitute doctors.
 It is not yet complete.
 I used Next.js and React.
+The primary goal was to change the page design according to the type of user (replacement or substitute).

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------